turingschool/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

   </section>
   <section class="answer">
 ### What does `.then()` do?
 What is the method called on?
 What does it return?
-`.then()` is a promise prototype method that runs when the promise object it is chained to successfully resolves.
-It returns a new promise object.
+`.then()` is a method of the Promise prototype that is called on a promise object.
+It is used to handle the successful resolution of a promise.
+When the promise resolves, the code inside the `.then()` block is executed.
+The `.then(`) method itself returns a new promise object, allowing for chaining multiple asynchronous operations together.
   </section>
   <section class="answer">
 ### What does `.catch()` do?
 What is the method called on?
 What does it return?